Housing

 Experts worry about a looming crisis of homelessness.
 These are the rough sleeping figures and homelessness facts you need to know

-Homelessness is a big issue affecting hundreds of thousands of people across the UK and even more millions of people across the globe.
+Homelessness is a big issue affecting hundreds of thousands of people across the UK and, in recent times, the numbers have only been increasing in 2024.

 The cost of living crisis and the housing crisis in the UK means more people are facing homelessness.
 It’s an issue that should remain at the forefront of our minds as a society, not just when World Homeless Day comes around on 10 October every year.